 THE BIG RED RUB

-1 tablespoon each brown sugar, salt, garlic powder, ground cumin, ground chilli, dried oregano, dried thyme
+1 tablespoon each smoked paprika, brown sugar, salt, garlic powder, onion powder, ground chilli, dried oregano, dried thyme

 • Mix it all together and you’re good to go